A Roots And Rockabilly Holiday Concert With JD McPherson And His Band

 TERRY GROSS, HOST:

 This is FRESH AIR.
 I'm Terry Gross.
-Merry Christmas.
-After pledging to never make an album of Christmas songs, my guest, roots and rockabilly musician JD McPherson, has broken that promise.
+After pledging to never make an album of Christmas songs, my guest, roots and rockabilly musician JD McPherson, broke that promise.
 And I'm really glad he did.
 His new album "Socks" features his original holiday songs, and they're really fun.
-Earlier this month, McPherson and his band came to our studio with their instruments to play some of those new Christmas songs and talk about music and other things.
+Last year, after it was released, McPherson and his band came to our studio last week with their instruments to play some of those new Christmas songs and talk about music and other things.
+We're going to listen back to that on this Christmas Eve.

 JD MCPHERSON: Certainly.
 So my name's JD McPherson, and over to my left is everybody else.
 That's Doug Corcoran, the utility guy who plays everything.
 Jimmy Sutton on bass.
 Ray Jacildo plays keys with background vocals, and our friend Jason Smay on drums.